samaradel/www_threefold/www.threefoldtoken.com/content/information/tech-new-internet.md

 ## Self-Healing Technology: self-healing and self driving

-GIG has developed Jumpscale framework and At Your Service (AYS) which allows the creation of blueprints to auto-deploy applications within the compute environment.
+Jumpscale framework and ZeroRobot allow the creation of blueprints to auto-deploy applications within the compute environment.

 Our robots are constantly checking the health and uptime of the infrastructure and runtime environments, guaranteeing performance & availability of applications.